kairosdb/metrics4j/README.md

 ```
 Props are also passed to collectors.
 Any of the Duration collectors will read a
 property called `report-unit` that lets you override the time unit to report values
 in for the specific collector.
+Check the description for each collector below to
+find what attributes can be set as props.

 ##### Getting available sources